Undergraduate

 You will learn with, from and about other healthcare professionals to ensure that patients benefit from the best possible care.

-BSc Sports and Exercise Medical Sciences
+BSc Sport and Exercise Medical Sciences

 Dr Owen Tomlinson - Programme Director